geoserver/geoserver.github.io/_posts/2023-03-14-geoserver-2-23-RC1-released.md

 * [GEOS-10890](https://osgeo-org.atlassian.net/browse/GEOS-10890) Wrong path for the license file in the Windows installer script

+Thanks to Juan (GeoCat) for troubleshooting the windows installer for this release.

 ### Feature Type Description

 A welcome new feature, building on top of the ability to customize FeatureTypes is the ability to provide a description for each attribute.
 This information is used in WFS DescribeFeatureType to provide a human readable name or description for the attributes being published.